kevoree/kevoree-book/cloud_management_with_kevoree/available_mappings_to_infrastructure.md

 This Node type creates each child in a Linux container.
 This offers a light virtualization but isolates network and disk from each machine.
 This prevents network port collisition and allows to define CPU share time between child nodes.

 **DockerIO**
 Similar to LXC node, but using docker project as a backend.
+It is the default implementation included in Boot2Kevoree

 **KVMNode**
 soon...